 Sites should accept expired SKILLcards during COVID-19 crisis, says BESAMonday, March 23, 2020 4:17 PM

-The Building Engineering Services Association (BESA) has joined calls for site managers to show leniency towards staff with expired SKILLcards, because operatives are unable to sit their tests due to the closure of testing centres last Friday to help stem the outbreak of COVID-19.
+The Building Engineering Services Association (BESA) is continuing its calls for site managers to show leniency towards staff with expired SKILLcards.
+Operatives have been unable to sit their tests due to the closure of testing centres on 20th March 2020.

 BESA Head of Certification Duncan Sibbald said: “This is a temporary measure to deal with workers not being able to meet the usual SKILLcard application requirements due to the pandemic.”

 “SKILLcard will continue to provide assistance to SKILLcard holders and Site Managers faced with this exact scenario by being able to confirm the validity of the SKILLcard in question,” he added.

 Mr Sibbald said Site Managers seeking advice should call the SKILLcard helpline on 01768 860 406.